Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Divide that by the number of employees to determine how much you’ll spend per employee.

 You’ll then be able to identify the benefits you can reasonably afford.
-Remember that the most valuable benefits — health insurance and the best employee retirement plans — are often the most expensive.
+Remember that the most valuable benefits — health insurance and the employee retirement plans — are often the most expensive.

 In addition to benefit costs, you must consider benefits administration costs.
 Many businesses outsource benefits administration functions because this process can be costly and complicated.
 If your internal human resources (HR) department will handle benefits administration, ensure team members are current on labor and employment laws.